russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

 We will add an observable class to our app named `EnrollmentChangeNotifier`.
 It will use the Supabase framework to **subscribe** to a realtime channel, and will therefore be notified whenever the database is updated.

-So, `EnrollmentChangeNotifier` is a *broker* that handles the job of knowing when the database is updated.
-It will in turn contain a single stored property named `changeCount` that is an integer.
-Whenever the database is updated, `EnrollmentChangeNotifier` will increment `changeCount` by one – that makes it a **publisher** within our app.
+`EnrollmentChangeNotifier` is also a **publisher**, as it contains a single stored property named `changeCount`.
+Whenever the database is updated, `EnrollmentChangeNotifier` will increment `changeCount` by one.
+We can describe `EnrollmentChangeNotifier` as a *broker* because it acts as both a subscriber and a publisher.

-Views that would otherwise miss database changes will observe `changeCount` on `EnrollentChangeNotifier`  through the environment.
+In turn, within our app, view(s) that would otherwise be unaware of database changes will observe `changeCount` on `EnrollentChangeNotifier`  through the environment.
 Using a `.onChange(of:)` view modifier, each view **subscribes** to the broker, `EnrollmentChangeNotifier`.
 When a view sees that `changeCount` has been incremented, it will ask its view model to refresh data (to fetch new information from the database).

 This will let us **fan out** a single event (e.g.: a database change) to one or more views within our app.